 Updated Ride Review April 2024

 I removed the 2 way adjustable linkage arms for the windscreen spoiler MRA X-Creen adjustable touring hardware resulting in the spoiler being more rigidly mounted which improved the effectiveness of the spoiler creating a smoother, quieter & higher airflow over my head reducing buffeting.
 The spoiler is still adjustable for angle, just not height.
 The T7 Rally Adjustable windscreen mounts provide 85 mm (3.3"} range of height adjustment.
-I also added rubber spacers to the lower windscreen mounts resulting in a little more rake moving the upper edge closer to me while increasing the gap at the bottom improving laminar flow.
+I also added 10 mm rubber spacers + 30 mm M5 x 0.8 bolts to the lower windscreen mounts resulting in more rake moving the upper edge closer to me while increasing the gap at the bottom improving laminar flow.

 Pics of High & Low Position of Spoiler & Windscreen Set for my 187 cm (6' 1.5") Height